arvigeus/AZ-204/Questions/Cache for Redis.md

 - [ ] Cache for Redis at Standard Tier
 - [ ] Cache for Redis at Premium Tier

-Answer: allows for scalability, persistent storage, and can be configured for concurrent access, making it suitable for performance-sensitive applications that use relational databases.
+Answer: Sql Server allows for scalability, persistent storage, and can be configured for concurrent access, making it suitable for performance-sensitive applications that use relational databases.
 NOTE: CosmoDB is theoretically _possible_, but it's more complex to set up, more expensive to run.

 ---